De | En

 Schuh, S.C., Zhang, X.-a., Tian, P. (2012).

-(Deutsch) Although the ethical aspects of transformational leadership have attracted considerable attention, very little is known about followers' reactions to the moral and immoral conduct of transformational leaders.
-Against this background, the current study examined whether and how transformational leadership interacts with moral and authoritarian leadership behaviors in predicting followers’ in-role and extra-role efforts...
+Although the ethical aspects of transformational leadership have attracted considerable attention, very little is known about followers' reactions to the moral and immoral conduct of transformational leaders.
+Against this background, the current study examined whether and how transformational leadership interacts...

 Towards understanding the role of organizational identification in service settings: A multilevel, multisource study.